Teaching Marriage Skills

 With regard to skills-oriented marriage therapy and skills-teaching in marriage workshops, which couples should receive which treatment?

-The two modalities however are not mutually exclusive.
+At the same time, the two modalities are by no means mutually exclusive.
 Workshops and therapy can be utilized together.
 Marriage therapists may encourage their clients to attend a workshop to accelerate their treatment.
 And workshop leaders may refer couples for therapy during or after completion of the course.
-To avoid an appearance of conflict of interest, it can be helpful to orient new clients to both options at the outset.
+It therefore can be helpful to orient new clients to both options at the outset.
 That way you can decide together if and when each option will be appropriate.

 Interestingly, in terms of income potential, leading workshops actually can yield higher per-hour income than marriage therapy.
 One of the clinicians in our practice recently reported that a workshop with five couples–her preferred workshop size–yields more than double what she earns per psychotherapy hour.
 Because her hourly earnings are greater and also because her husband will be available to do childcare during the times that she teaches workshops, her plan is to continue teaching marriage education when she takes maternity leave from her clinical practice.